 Environmental Factors

 Everyday activities take their toll on your fingertips.
 Washing dishes with bare hands allows water and soap to penetrate, softening the nail bed.
 Winter cold dries them out, and summer humidity makes them damp.
 Acrylic, if removed carelessly, thins the surface.
-This means that more work will be required in the future to ensure the health of your hands.
-Remember that timely care helps your nails recover faster after extensions.
+Adapting your routine to seasonal changes can further protect against environmental damage, ensuring long-term nail resilience.

 Lifestyle Habits